Pozo de Jacinto

-Pozo de Jacinto (Jacinto's Pit Cave) is a blowhole located at Jobos Beach in the northwestern side Puerto Rican municipality of Isabela on Puerto Rico Highway 466.
+Pozo de Jacinto (Jacinto's Pit Cave) is a blowhole located at Barrio Bajuras in the northwestern side Puerto Rican municipality of Isabela on Puerto Rico Highway 466.

 Description

-Pozo de Jacinto is at Jobos Beach which is near Crash Boat Beach in Aguadilla, which borders Isabela.
+Pozo de Jacinto is at Barrio Bajura which is near Crash Boat Beach in Aguadilla, which borders Isabela.
 It's a blowhole, or limestone rock with an orifice through which ocean waves shoot up.